doublesymmetry/react-native-track-player/docs/Documentation.md

 React v16.8 introduced [hooks](https://reactjs.org/docs/hooks-intro.html).
 If you are using a version of React Native that is before [v0.59.0](https://facebook.github.io/react-native/blog/2019/03/12/releasing-react-native-059), your React Native version does not support hooks.

-#### useTrackPlayerEvent
+#### useTrackPlayerEvents
-Register an event listener for one of the [events](#events) emitted by the TrackPlayer.
+Register an event listener for one or more of the [events](#events) emitted by the TrackPlayer.
 The subscription is removed when the component unmounts.

 Check out the [events section](#events) for a full list of supported events.